unlox775/security_poc/README.md

 Each folder generally represents a distinct proof of concept or test scenario.

+## Projects

+### iframe_sandbox_tester/
+A comprehensive testing environment for iframe sandbox security configurations.
+Tests different sandbox parameters and their effects on cross-origin communication and access.
+Useful for understanding iframe security policies and demonstrating that `allow-same-origin` is not a security vulnerability.

+**Quick start**: `cd iframe_sandbox_tester && make setup && make run`

 ## Usage

 1. Navigate to the desired test or PoC folder.